jtakayama/makahiki/doc/challenge-design-game-admin-resource-game.rst

 *What is the user interface?*  Let's assume that the baseline data collection resulted in an average energy consumption of 100 kWh on Monday for a given team.
 Let's also assume that the goal is a 5% reduction, so we want to reward the team for using 95 kWh or less.
-How to we provide feedback to the team on their progress toward the goal?
+How do we provide feedback to the team on their progress toward the goal?

 One (naive) approach would be to simply divide the average daily consumption by 24 to get the average hourly consumption for the given day, and then compare the actual consumption